dotunion/pfqfishing/README.md

 # better pfq fishing sparkling visuals
 <ins> includes the following </ins>
-- replace ripples sprite sheet with your own edits/recolors
+- replaces ripples sprite sheet with your own edits/recolors
 - option to add an additional image on top of the sparkled ripples
 - options for brightness, glow, pulsing animation, and scaling of the ripple sprite (when sparkles trigger)
-- add a custom sound effect when sparkles trigger
+- adds a custom sound effect when sparkles trigger

 ## how to install
 - you must have [tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) installed on your browser